Introduction

 Deterrence and Patient Education

-Patients with gallstone ileus should be educated regarding their disease process and the importance of close follow-up with their providers.
+Patients with gallstone ileus should be educated regarding their disease process and the importance of close follow-up with their clinicians.
 They should be made aware of common postoperative complications' signs and symptoms and advised to seek care immediately should any of these develop.
 Patients should also be encouraged to maintain a healthy weight by eating a healthy diet and exercising regularly.

 Pearls and Other Issues